veo-labs/ldap-server-mock/README.md

  - **-b "dc=test"** the search base in LDAP directory, it should be the same as the **searchBase** property in server configuration above
  - **"(&(objectclass=person)(cn=user-login))"** the search filter
  - **attribute1, attribute2** the list of attributes you want to be returned

+## Known issues

+### STARTTLS

+This mock supports running an LDAP server over TLS which is the non-standard LDAPS.
+However `STARTTLS` (the standard way to run an LDAP server over TLS) is not supported as the underlying [ldapjs](https://github.com/ldapjs/node-ldapjs) module has not support for it on the server side.
+See issue [STARTTLS support for the Server API](https://github.com/ldapjs/node-ldapjs/issues/663) for more information.

 # Contributors